 In a New York Times review, Dinitia Smith writes, “A Marie Ponsot poem is like a little jeweled bracelet, carefully carved, with small, firm stones embedded in it.
 Her subjects are domestic life, marriage and sometimes swimming.”

-Ponsot has taught at Beijing United University, Columbia University, New York University, the Poetry Center of the YMHA, and Queens College.
+Ponsot taught at Beijing United University, Columbia University, New York University, the Poetry Center of the YMHA, and Queens College.
 Her honors include the Delmore Schwartz Memorial Prize, a fellowship from the National Endowment for the Arts, the 2013 Ruth Lilly Poetry Prize, and the Shaughnessy Medal of the Modern Language Association.

 Collected Poems (Alfred A. Knopf, 2016)